Learn

 Interest rates are the single most important variable in financial markets.
 Here's how rate changes ripple through stocks, bonds, real estate, crypto.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 Interest rates are the gravitational force of finance.
 When they change, everything else shifts; stock valuations, bond prices, home values, crypto sentiment, savings account yields, and the strength of the dollar.
 If you've ever wondered why a 0.25% rate move can wipe trillions off the stock market, this article explains the mechanics.

 When the Federal Reserve raises interest rates, stock valuations decline (especially growth stocks), bond prices fall, real estate becomes more expensive to finance, and savings accounts yield more.
 When rates fall, the effects reverse.
-Interest rates are the single most important macro variable for investors because they affect the discount rate applied to all future cash flows; effectively repricing every asset in the financial system.
+Interest rates are the important macro variable for investors because they affect the discount rate applied to all future cash flows; effectively repricing every asset in the financial system.

 When the Federal Reserve raises or lowers its benchmark rate (the federal funds rate), the effect cascades through the entire financial system.
 Here's the chain reaction: